MouradElHamri/OTP/README.md

 # Optimal Transport Propagation
-A Label propagation algorithm based on Optimal Transport Theory
+A Label Propagation algorithm based on Optimal Transport

 ## Installation and Dependencies